valory-xyz/open-autonomy/docs/api/skills/abstract_round_abci/behaviour_utils.md

 def check_in_round(round_id: str) -> bool
 ```

-Check that we entered in a specific round.
+Check that we entered a specific round.

 <a id="packages.valory.skills.abstract_round_abci.behaviour_utils.BaseState.check_in_last_round"></a>